Before you decide to submit an Offer in Compromise (offer), you should be aware of several things:

 The IRS may return your offer after it is processed, if you don’t timely file your tax returns, make estimated tax payments, properly adjust your tax withholding or make federal tax deposits.
 In addition, the IRS may return your offer, if your application fee or offer payment is dishonored, or if you don't provide information the IRS requested.
 If the offer is returned, you won’t be able to an appeal.
 However, IRS will send you a notice providing you 30 days from the date of the notice to respond to the IRS asking for reconsideration of the decision to return the offer.

 Make sure you don't owe taxes next year

-If your offer is accepted but you don’t file and pay all taxes on time for the five years after the acceptance, the OIC will terminate and you'll owe your full debt (not the reduced amount of the offer).
+If the IRS accepts your offer but you don’t file and pay all taxes on time for the five years after the acceptance, the IRS will notify you your offer is in default and may terminate the offer and you'll owe your full debt (not the reduced amount of the offer).